Consistency, breakdown robustness, and algorithms for robust improper maximum likelihood clustering

 \begin{quote}{ {\bf Abstract.}~The robust improper maximum likelihood estimator (RIMLE) is a new method for robust multivariate clustering finding approximately Gaussian clusters.
 It maximizes a pseudo-likelihood defined by adding a component with improper constant density for accommodating outliers to a Gaussian mixture.
 A special case of the RIMLE is MLE for multivariate finite Gaussian mixture models.
-In this paper we give a comprehensive treatment of existence, consistency, and breakdown theory for the RIMLE.
-RIMLE existence is proved under non-smooth covariance matrix constraints, it is shown that these can be implemented via a computationally feasible EM--algorithm. \\
+In this paper we treat existence, consistency, and breakdown theory for the RIMLE comprehensively.
+RIMLE's existence is proved under non-smooth covariance matrix constraints.
+It is shown that these can be implemented via a computationally feasible Expectation-Conditional Maximization algorithm. \\